GuillaumeMorini/drone-spark/README.md

 This plugin is in active development and has the following features planned

-* Support for Drone 0.5
+* Support for multiple versions of Drone
 * Support for handlebar templating like other notification templates
 * Support for referencing the environment variables used by Drone